evalytica/ansible-github-actions/README.md

 ### Lint Action

-Runs `ansible-lint` against all playbooks.
+Runs `ansible-lint` against all playbooks.  `ansible-lint` can be tuned using a [configuration file](https://docs.ansible.com/ansible-lint/configuring/configuring.html#configuration-file) located in the same directory as the playbooks.